IMAGINARY9/i18nsmith/implementation-plan.md

   - `interactive`: prompt per-conflict.
 * Acceptance criteria: Repos with prior i18n work are recognized and not accidentally double-scaffolded; `diagnose` gives clear next steps.

+**Progress notes (2025-11-26):**
+- ✅ Added a dedicated `@i18nsmith/core/diagnostics` module that inspects locale JSON health, runtime dependencies, provider scaffolds, and translation usage, surfacing actionable items + conflicts.
+- ✅ Introduced `i18nsmith diagnose` with `--json` and `--report` outputs; the command exits non-zero on blocking conflicts so CI can halt risky merges.
+- ✅ `i18nsmith init --merge` now consumes the diagnostics report, warns about pre-existing runtimes/locales, and walks the user through merge strategy selection instead of blindly scaffolding.
+- ✅ `scaffold-adapter` skips regeneration when an adapter/provider already exists (unless `--no-skip-if-detected` or `--force` is passed) and points users back to `diagnose` for remediation guidance.

+#### Phase 3.13 Add-on Plan (2025-11-26)
+To close this gap we will ship an add-on sprint with the following deliverables:

+1. **Core Detection Engine (`@i18nsmith/core/diagnostics`):**
+  - Scan `package.json` for known libraries, report versions.
+  - Inspect configured `localesDir` for locale files, detect missing default locales, capture stats.
+  - Walk source files (reusing `Scanner`) to find `t()` usage, custom hooks, or provider patterns; emit warnings when mismatched identifiers are detected.
+2. **CLI Command – `i18nsmith diagnose`:**
+  - Accept `--json` and `--config` like other commands.
+  - Provide human-readable console output plus machine-friendly JSON with sections: `locales`, `packages`, `providers`, `conflicts`, `recommendations`.
+  - Exit with non-zero code when blocking conflicts are detected (e.g., scaffold mismatch) so CI can fail early.
+3. **Merge-aware `init --merge`:**
+  - When locale files already exist, prompt to merge vs overwrite.
+  - Offer strategies (`keep-source`, `overwrite`, `interactive`) and reuse the detection report to pre-fill answers.
+4. **Scaffold Guardrails:**
+  - `scaffold-adapter` gains `--skip-if-detected` as default behavior; when a runtime exists, it prints instructions referencing the diagnose findings unless `--force` is passed.
+5. **Documentation + Examples:**
+  - Update README and `docs/onboarding.md` with a “Start with Diagnose” flow, sample outputs, and guidance for teams migrating from `next-i18next` or `lingui`.
+6. **Tests:**
+  - Core unit tests for detection heuristics (package detection, locale stats, provider markers).
+  - CLI integration tests for `diagnose --json` and `init --merge` interactive session (mocked prompts).

+**Timeline:** 3–4 days, beginning immediately after this review.
+Blocking tasks for Phase 4 must wait until this add-on is complete.

 ### 3.14.
 Per‑File Onboarding / New‑Page Integration
 * Objective: Support safely adding a new page/component to an existing project with minimal disruption.
 * Use cases: